epam/ai-dial/docs/user-guide.md

 ##### Add to My workspace

-In the DIAL Marketplace section, you can view details of any item and add it to [My workspace](#my-workspace).
+In the DIAL Marketplace main screen, you can view details of any item and add it to [My workspace](#my-workspace).

 To simply add/remove an item to/from My workspace, click **Add/Remove to/from My workspace** label: